 But my love for Slovakia is not naïve.
 Even before moving here, I visited at least 10 times and I have countless connections and relationships here.
 I know that no place is perfect.
 I know that nobody is perfect.
 Still, we have to hold ourselves to some standard.
 When someone you love is falling short of even the minimum standard, you have to speak up.

 I once had a good friend in Presov; an American who had lived here for many years.
-He once confessed to me, "I'm ready to meet the right woman and fall in love.
+He once confessed to me, "I'm ready to meet the right woman and settle down.
 The problem I have is that every single woman I meet is racist.
 How can I marry a racist?"
 I understood him completely.
 The vast majority of Slovaks I've known through the years have not been shy about expressing racist ideas about the Roma people.
 Here are some typical examples of statements that are actually said out loud (I apologize to my foreign audience because this will be difficult to read):

 "They are not even human.
 They are like animals."

 "We should just take the anti-social ones and get rid of them."

 "The way they are is genetic and there's nothing we can do."

 This is about as bad as any racist remark can get, and yet the remarks I hear even from even the Slovaks who I like can frequently get even worse than this.
 Such thoughts are so wrong and so unspeakable that, at some core level of my being, to hear this makes me feel like I never want to see that person again.
 But the problem is that racism among Slovaks is so widespread that, if I hadn't learned to tolerate it to some extent, I would have no relationships here at all.
 But there is a point where I have decided to draw a line.